Kartohan/Blog-API-TOP-CMS/README.md

 I am very happy that I was able to complete this project.
 It was a long journey.
 Although not everything in this project seems to me complete, but the main thing is that everything works, and I was finally able to create the first full stack application.
 Thanks "The Odin Project" for that!

+23.02.2025 - Migrated to Render cloud application platform because Railway became paid.
+Also my MongoDB cluster became outdated so articles will be different when you open a website

 ## Repo Links

 [Blog API | Client | Repo](https://github.com/Kartohan/Blog-API-TOP-Client)<br/>